seabookings/api-docs/source/includes/_activities.md

 --------- | ------- | -----------
-tags | - | A comma separated list of all tags that we wish that the results include country_code | - | The country Code we wish to filter (Currently available countries are: PT for Portugal, ES for Spain) city_slug | - | The slug associated with the city we wish to filter from
+tags | - | A comma separated list of all tags that we wish that the results include country_code | - | The country Code we wish to filter (Currently available countries are: PT for Portugal, ES for Spain) city_slug | - | A comman separated list with the city associated slugs that we wish to filter from

 ## Featured activities